-Stanford ChEM-H is soliciting seed grant proposals from the Stanford community of postdoctoral researchers for exploratory projects that align with the Institute’s mission.
-Successful proposals will combine the complementary expertise of two or more postdoctoral researchers (including Ph.D. holders, M.D. residents and M.D. clinical fellows) who seek to collaboratively explore a potentially transformative new idea with the support of their mentors.
-Collaborations that bridge chemistry or engineering with the biomedical sciences or medicine are of particular interest to ChEM-H. Basic research and translational research proposals are welcome.
+Stanford ChEM-H solicited seed grant proposals from the Stanford community of postdoctoral fellows for exploratory projects that align with the Institute’s mission.
+Successful proposals combined the complementary expertise of two or more postdoctoral researchers (including Ph.D. holders, M.D. residents and M.D. clinical fellows) seeking to collaboratively explore a potentially transformative new idea with the support of their mentors.
+The two proposals selected were each funded with $50,000 for one year.

 "Charge Altering Releasable Transporters (CARTs) as a tunable platform for delivery of nucleic acids to the lung: new formulation for a novel universal therapeutic for influenza A virus (IAV)"

 Jeffrey Glenn, Medicine - Gastroenterology and Hepatology, Microbiology & Immunology